hmrc/hmrc-mongo/MIGRATION.md

 `DefaultPlayMongoRepositorySupport[T]` requires you to override `repository` in your tests, and provides a `mongoComponent` to create the repository.
 This will create a database named after the test.

-**NB** - Unlike the old `MongoSpecSupport`, `DefaultPlayMongoRepositorySupport` will ensure that the database is **cleaned of all data** and setup (with indexes and schemas) before each test, and turn on `no table scan` to ensure all queries have an index defined.
-To refine this behaviour, you may use the composed traits directly.
+**NB** In addition to initialising a mongoComponent (as per `MongoSpecSupport` from reactivemongo-test), `DefaultPlayMonoRepositorySupport` also includes additional traits (akin to `RepositoryPreparation` and `FailOnUnindexedQueries` from reactivemongo-test) which ensure that the database is **cleaned of all data** and setup (with indexes and schemas) before each test, and turn on `no table scan` to ensure all queries have an index defined.

+You may prefer to use `MongoSupport` or any of the other traits that compose `DefaultPlayMonoRepositorySupport` directly to refine or more closely replicate the old behaviour.

-A number of additional helper functions are provided over and above what the old `MongoSpecSupport` provided:
+In addition to these behaviours, `DefaultPlayMonoRepositorySupport` provides a number of additional helper functions over and above what the old `MongoSpecSupport` supported:
 - find
 - findAll
 - insert